imansmallapple/imansmallapple.github.io/application-development/basic-concepts/arkts-language-reference.md

 #### Variable Declaration

-A declaration starting with the keyword `let` introduces a variable which can have different values during program execution.
+A declaration starting with the keyword `let` introduces a variable that can have different values during program execution.

 ```typescript
 let hi: string = 'hello';